PhD studies at Uppsala University

 Four years of study

 Uppsala University’s PhD programmes are comprised of courses and a dissertation in which students carry out a unique and significant individual research project.
+The project may result in either a monograph thesis, which is a cohesive scientific work, or a compilation thesis consisting of several scientific articles and a summary.

 A PhD degree is equivalent to four years of full-time study; however, after two years of studies students can graduate with a licentiate degree.